 The Controller Area Network (CAN bus) is a serial communications protocol that efficiently supports distributed real-time control with a high level of security.

-Each Q.station X controller has one CAN 2.0 port that supports a baud rate of up to 1 Mbps.
-Additional CAN ports are possible using the Q.station X's USB ports with a CAN-USB adapter (e.g. PCAN-USB).
+The Q.station X controller is equipped with one CAN 2.0 port, while the Q.station 101 features two CAN 2.0 ports.
+Both support baud rates of up to 1 Mbps.
+Additional CAN ports can be added to the Q.station X via its USB ports using a CAN-to-USB adapter (e.g. PCAN-USB).

 Q.station X recommended mating connector: LEMO FGG.00.302.CLAD30Z